Ev-Bro/glossary/glossary.md

 ## Misc

 **Alignment:** Alignment in AI refers to ensuring AI systems' actions and outputs align with human values and intentions to promote welfare and avoid harm.

+**AI Engineer:** A professional who specializes in designing, building, and implementing AI models and systems, often involving tasks such as data preprocessing, model training, and deployment.

 **Chain of Thought (CoT)**: A technique where AI generates a sequence of reasoning steps to transition logically from one concept to a conclusion, enhancing transparency and understanding.